da3671-boop/llama-math-verifier/README.md

 | **Experiment 2** | Meta-Llama-3.1-8B-Instruct | 20 000               | (16, 32)               | Extended training on larger dataset using instruct-tuned model.       |
 | **Experiment 3** | Meta-Llama-3.1-8B          | 25 000               | (32, 64)               | **Final configuration submitted to Kaggle** — best performing model.  |

+Note: Experiment 1 and 3 corresponds to the code used for the final Kaggle submission.